finvernizzi/mplane/README.md

 pingerCapability.set_label("DEMO pinger");
 ```

+Please refer to the Examples directory for a working mPlane probe.
+For a complete set of mPlane components (probe, supervisor and client) build by means of this repository, please refer to [mPlane components](https://github.com/finvernizzi/mplane_components).

 ##Chainability
 Each mPlane function supports chainability
 For example you can define all the parameters in a single chain: